csc-training/geocomputing_course/materials/supercomputer_setup.md

  >Note that script names do not always reflect their contents: before launching #3, please check what is inside create_directories.sh and make sure it does what the name suggests.

-Running resource-intensive applications on the login node are forbidden.
+Running resource-intensive applications on the login node is forbidden.
 Unless you are sure it will not affect other users, do not run jobs like #1 (python) or #4 (a software).
 You will anyway want more resources for these, than the login node can provide.

 :::
 :::